05 Jun 8 Best Day Trips from Hanoi, Vietnam

-Three hours out from the Vietnamese capital of Hanoi, you will find the “hidden sister” of Sapa, namely Mai Chau.
+Three hours from the Vietnamese capital of Hanoi, you will find the “hidden sister” of Sapa, namely Mai Chau.
 The landscape here can be described by wide-open rice fields, towering cliffs, karst mountains and quaint wood- and bamboo villages.
-This rural valley is an absolute gem, and its unique culture and atmosphere attracts visitors from all over.
+This rural valley certainly is an absolute gem, and its unique culture and atmosphere attracts visitors from all over.

 If you are looking for adventure, this might not be the place for you.
-But if you are looking for hiking, biking and relaxation, you will love this idyllic valley placed in such beautiful surroundings.
+However, if you are looking for hiking, biking and relaxation, you will love this idyllic valley placed in such beautiful surroundings.